Had a lot of time today being spent reviving Hillary Clinton from her debacle in New Hampshire, the Congressional Black Caucasians.

 It's a sad day.

-It's it's incremental.
+It's incremental.

-Uh I always am hopeful during campaigns like this.
+I always am hopeful during campaigns like this.

-You know, uh what's always been frustrating about the past seven years is there hadn't been any pushback or opposition.
+You know, what's always been frustrating about the past seven years is there hadn't been any pushback or opposition.

-But compounding that is we're living the reality of these people now.
+But compounding that is, we're living the reality of these people now.

 We don't have to try to scare people into waking up.